 Join us for this 3 day international course at St. Luke’s Hospital in Thessaloniki, Greece, a seminar which offers real life situational training from industry experts.

-The course is endorsed by the European Society of Cardiovascular Radiology.
+The course has been accredited with 21 CME-CPD according to UEMS-EACCME guidelines-criteria and is endorsed by the European Society of Cardiovascular Radiology.